Transparency Portal

 Refusal to hand over a device when asked by a staff member will result in one day of Out-of-School Suspension (OSS) in addition to the standard consequence.

-Smartwatches may be worn, but if used to text, call, or stream, they will be treated like a phone and subject to the same consequences.
+Smartwatches may not be worn, they will be treated like a phone and subject to the same consequences.

 We encourage students to use the office phone when needed and remind parents to contact the main office for messages during school hours.